 You could walk down the aisle to a traditional piece of music, or an instrumental version a favourite song, or include the original version or a cover version if the lyrics are meaningful.

 Remember that you may only take a minute to walk down the aisle, so think about where the song should start and end - whether you want it to fade out, include a certain verse or chorus, or whether you have a large bridal / groom party who would relish their own grand entrance and aisle walk before the arrival of the bride which adds to the anticipation.
-I've been at a ceremony where Songbird by Eva Cassidy had half the guests in tears before the bride even reached the top of the aisle so it's important to think of what emotional scene you want to set right from the start!
+I've been at a ceremony where Songbird by Eva Cassidy had half the guests in tears before the bride even reached the top of the aisle and I've had all the groomsmen and the groom dancing down the aisle one by one to an Oasis song before the entrance of the bridal party - so it's important to think of what emotional scene you want to set right from the start!
+No two ceremonies are the same - and there are no rules!
+Your wedding, your way!

 Please click through to my blog to read about the logistics of PA systems vs live music - there is a lot of information there for those who are unsure of how the set up should work, and what to consider!